 With the evident success of the Liverpool & Manchester Railway, opened in 1830, there were soon proposals to link Edinburgh, Scotlands capital, with the growing industrial centre of Glasgow.
-Much engineering effort went into producing a line with gentle curves and gradients – apart from the steep access into the Glasgow terminus at Queen Street.
-Praised as a magnificent line, Scotland’s first ‘inter-city’ route of 44½ miles was opened by the Edinburgh & Glasgow Railway Company to Haymarket in 1842.
-From this ‘spine’, a network of routes soon developed.
+Much engineering effort went into producing a line with gentle curves and gradients apart from the steep access into the Glasgow terminus at Queen Street.
+Praised as a magnificent line, Scotlands first inter-city route of 44 miles was opened by the Edinburgh & Glasgow Railway Company to Haymarket in 1842.
+From this spine, a network of routes soon developed.
 Now EGIP, the Edinburgh-Glasgow Improvement Programme, has brought electrification to the E&G and to other key routes in Central Scotland.
 It is a transformation that is long overdue, and will usher in a new era for the railways, improving passenger services and staff working conditions while bringing benefits to communities and the environment.